Child's Play 3: Novelization

 A tie-in novel was later written by Matthew J. Costello.
-Just like Child's Play 2, this novel had some of the author's own inclusions.
-In the beginning (adapted from an earlier draft of the screenplay), in the Play Pals factory, a rat scours for food and, smelling blood within the plastic, chews on Chucky's remains.
+Just like Child's Play 2, the author included expanded character perspectives, specifically Andy Barclay, Chucky and Tyler, while adapting moments from earlier drafts of the screenplay.
+In the beginning of the novel, a rat scours for food in the abandoned Play Pals factory and, smelling blood within the plastic, chews on Chucky's remains.
 Blood then leaks out of the remains and somehow leaks onto another doll.

+Whitehurst is characterized as overweight and this is the main source of his being bullied in the novel.

-Chucky's death in this book is also different.
-In the novel, while defending Tyler on an exterior ride, Andy grapples with Chucky before finally shooting him several times, causing the doll's body to fall to the ground, and Andy watches the head shatter to blood, metal and plastic.
+Chucky's death is also different.
+While defending Tyler on an exterior ride, Andy grapples with Chucky before finally shooting him several times, causing the doll's body to fall from the ride.
+Andy watches the head shatter to blood, metal and plastic on the ground.

 Halloween Horror Nights

 In 2009, the climax of Child's Play 3 received its own maze at Universal Studios' Halloween Horror Nights, entitled Chucky's Fun House.

-This is not the first time Chucky has been featured in Halloween Horror Nights.
-Since 1992, Chucky has starred in his shows, Chucky's In-Your-Face Insults and Chucky's Insult Emporium.
-Curse of Chucky also received its own Scarezone in the 2013 lineup.